 A day where the plans change, rather drastically, in Mongolia.

 After a couple of ideal photo moments, expectations were high this morning.
 The guide and the driver had promised we could make it onto a volcano top before sunrise.
-As I hardly slept in the so called hotel in a so called bed, I was happy to be on the road again before 5am.
+As I hardly slept in the so-called hotel in a so-called bed, I was happy to be on the road again before 5 am.

 Despite all promises, the driver didn’t manage to figure out the way to the volcano before the sun was shining bright already.
 So the sunrise pictures of the volcano will be for a later trip in Mongolia.
-I might find me a better driver at that time.
+I might find myself a better driver at that time.

-At this point, I’m done. the list of not kept promises and agreements gets too long.
-I decide to call the trip short, and return to Ulan Bator.
+At this point, I’m done. the list of not keeping promises and agreements gets too long.
+I decide to call the trip short and return to Ulan Bator.
 We drove back towards Karakorum, the place where we already made a stop yesterday.
-During a lunch in the restaurant, the guide showed his unhappiness about the end of the tour.
+During lunch in the restaurant, the guide showed his unhappiness about the end of the tour.
 I felt however that he missed his chance over the past week to show his professionalism and that now was a bit late to make new promises.

 We drove back.
 During the ride, I started working on the changed travel plan.
-It took me a while to find me an Airbnb for that night, but I ended up securing a 1 bedroom on the same block as where I stayed earlier that week.
+It took me a while to find myself an Airbnb for that night, but I ended up securing a 1 bedroom on the same block as where I stayed earlier that week.